 Step 3 - Surface Prep

 Prepare the surface for painting by removing any splinters or peeling paint.
 An ideal time-saving tool for this task is the Wagner PaintEater.

 Continue preparing the surface by cleaning it.
 Use a pressure washer, to remove dirt and loose debris, a cleaning solution designed for heavier materials such as mildew or mold or both depending on the condition of your project.
 An ideal product for removing mildew and mold is tri-sodium phosphate, or TSP, which can be found in the paint aisle of your local hardware store.

 After you have thoroughly prepared and cleaned the surface, allow it to dry for 24-48 hours prior to painting or staining it.
 This will ensure the maximum readiness of your project’s surface and allow for the best possible material adherence and coverage.

 Step 6 - Safety Equipment

-Be sure that you protect nearby landscaping from over spray by covering it with a drop cloth; also, protect YOURSELF as well by wearing proper painting clothing and safety equipment, such as eye wear, gloves, and a mask.
+Be sure that you protect nearby landscaping from overspray by covering it with a drop cloth.
+Protect YOURSELF as well by wearing proper painting clothing and safety equipment such as eyewear, gloves, and a mask.